Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 ## Trivia

 - [Vengeance Vanguard](../cards/fusion/Vengeance%20Vanguard.md) is the ultimate monster of the archetype, but is not in the archetype itself.
+- [Shadow Assassin](../cards/ritual/Shadow%20Assassin.md) is closely relyzen to this archetype.
 - The 0 ATK or DEF of monsters reflects their fragility and volatility.